Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Abstract

 \section{Abstract}

 Several authors have recently proved results which express a cusp form as a $p$-adic limit of weakly holomorphic modular forms under repeated application of Atkin's $U$-operator.
 Initially, these results had a deficiency: one could not rule out the possibility when a certain quantity vanishes and the final result fails to be true.
-Later on, Ahlgren and Samart \cite{AS} found a method to prove that no exceptions happen in the specific case considered by El-Guindy and Ono \cite{EGO}.
+Later on, Ahlgren and Samart \cite{AS} found a method to prove the non-vanishing in question in the specific case considered by El-Guindy and Ono \cite{EGO}.
 Hanson and Jameson \cite{HJ} and (independently) Dicks \cite{Dicks} generalized this method to finitely many other cases.

 In this paper, we present a different approach which allows us to prove a similar non-vanishing result for an infinite family of similar cases.
 Our approach also allows us to return back to the original example considered by El-Guindy and Ono \cite{EGO}, where we calculate the (manifestly non-zero) quantity explicitly in terms of Morita's $p$-adic $\Gamma$-function.